Table of Contents[Hide][Show]

 When Is a Park Hopper NOT Worth the Money?

 Many people plan to use their hoppers to go to a water park to cool off after a hot day in the parks.
-As of early April 2021, Blizzard Beach is open but Typhoon Lagoon remains closed.
+As of July 2022, Typhoon Lagoon is open, but Blizzard Beach is closed for renovation.
+No update has been given on when it is scheduled to reopen.

-How Much are Hotel Costs at Disney World?
+How Much Will My Hotel Cost at Disney?

-Unless you are a local with an annual pass, you’re going to need somewhere to stay during your Disney World trip.
-Will it be a resort on Disney property?
-Will it be at a “Good Neighbor” hotel?
+Unless you are a local, you’re going to need somewhere to stay during your Disney World trip.

-Staying off Disney property can mean savings, but you need to factor in the time and cost of transportation to and from the park every day, as well as parking if you’re driving your own vehicle.
+Staying off property at a non-Disney hotel can mean savings, but you need to factor in the time and cost of transportation to and from the park every day, as well as parking at the theme parks if you’re driving your own vehicle.

-Disney World has three categories of “on property” hotels: value, moderate and deluxe.
+There are three categories of “on property” Disney World hotels: value, moderate and deluxe.
+Within each hotel there are standard rooms and preferred rooms.
 Each resort has pros and cons.

-For example, deluxe resorts are the most expensive (from $496 per night in April 2021), but they are often the closest to the parks, and they have some of the best pools.
+For example, deluxe resort hotels are the most expensive (from $439 per night), but they are often the closest to the parks, and they have some of the best pools.
+Hotel prices can increase sharply at popular times of the year.

-Value resorts offer a significant savings (starting around $189 per night in April 2021), but the rooms are smaller, and transportation to the parks takes longer.
+Value resorts offer a significant savings (starting as low as $123 per night), but the rooms are smaller, and transportation to the parks takes longer.
+Also keep in mind that taxes are 1% higher at the All-Star resorts because those hotels are located in a different county.

 Saving Money on Hotels at Disney World

 One of our favorite ways to save money and get more in our accommodations at Disney World is to rent DVC points.
-That’s a program that allows people who are not members of the Disney Vacation Club to get access to Disney luxury resorts and hotels for less.
+That’s a program that allows people who are not members of the Disney Vacation Club to get access to Disney luxury resorts like the Grand Floridian for less.

 Read More: Is the Disney Vacation Club Worth the Cost?